Limited Audio Series · 8 Episodes

 With Roger Tucker

 One of my dad's favorite mottos is: art changes minds.
 But when I was younger, he didn't necessarily think he was using art to change my mind.
 He just thought he was doing the things he enjoyed while I was along for the ride.
 We were going to galleries before I could walk.
 I had a home darkroom by middle school.
 There was always art on the walls, sometimes mine, rotated among professional artists as though the distinction between being established and just getting started was hardly the point.
 Bedtime stories weren't just entertaining.
-Early on, I was learning creative fluency, how to pay attention, see problems from different angles, and move through the world knowing that I had the power to change it.
+Early on, I was learning creative fluency: how to pay attention, see problems from different angles, and move through the world knowing that I had the power to change it.

 Send this to someone who has been told their creative instincts aren't practical.